 - Unstable income

-As a regular employee, you can always expect a paycheck every end of the month and already know how much to expect.
-This is not the case now that you are working for yourself and this factor is why being self-employed is so hard.
+As a regular employee, you can always expect a paycheck at the end of each month and already know how much to expect.
+This is not the case now that you are working for yourself, and this factor is why being self-employed is so hard.

 Some ways to grow your business and make a more steady income when self-employed, include;